NbAiLab/notram/finetuning_datasets/README.md

 NoReC_gender comprises the book reviews of the Norwegian Review Corpus (NoReC), here expanded with annotations of gender of both book authors and critics (review authors).

 Download from the [NoReC Gender GitHub](https://github.com/ltgoslo/norec_gender).

+### NoRec Fine Binary Sentiment Classification
+This is a sentence-level binary sentiment classification dataset made from aggregating the fine-grained annotations in NoReC_fine and removing sentences with conflicting or no sentiment.
+The dataset is made by the Language Technology Group (LTG) at the University of Oslo, and can be downloaded from the [NorBERT GitHub] (https://github.com/ltgoslo/NorBERT/tree/main/benchmarking/data/sentiment/no)

 | Task  |   Colaboratory Notebook |
 | -------- | -----:|